GeospatialPython/pyshp/README.md

 	>>> len(records)
 	663

-Each record is a list containing an attribute corresponding to each field in the field list.
+Each record is a kind of list containing an attribute corresponding to each field in the field list.

 For example in the 4th record of the blockgroups shapefile the 2nd and 3rd